Severe Weather Warnings and Watches

 • During a Red Warning, Act now!
 Immediate action is required to protect property, people and animals from the impact of the weather.

-• People should also be prepared to follow the advice of official authorities and emergency services.
+• People should follow the advice of official authorities and emergency services.